droundy/recipes-site/index.md

 Mix the flour and eggs, then gradually add milk and water.
 At the end add salt and butter and beat until smooth.
 Set stove to 5 (on our new stove) and pour in 1/3 cup of batter per crepe.

+## Crepes sans milk

+- 2 cups whole wheat flour

+- 6 eggs

+- 2 cups water

+- 1/2 tsp salt

+- 1/3 cup canola oil

+Mix the flour and eggs, then gradually add water.
+At the end add salt and butter and beat until smooth.
+Set stove to 5 (on our new stove) and pour in 1/3 cup of batter per crepe.